 Then there was Clyde.
 When I brought him home as a puppy my Mom asked if he would get any bigger, which I did not clearly answer (since it would be obvious enough later!).
 He loved to eat my Mom’s flowers, go on long hikes, and food (his or other’s).
 My life kind of revolved around him really, and we had some wonderful years together.
 I miss him terribly.

-Now there’s Hal the Cat, who I ended up with after going out to lunch with a friend.
+Then there is Hal the Cat, who I ended up with after going out to lunch with a friend.
 His owners had to move away and he was passed from home to home for various reasons.
 I was not sure if Clyde would be keen on living with a cat but I brought Hal home anyways.
 There was a bit of a rocky adjustment period which involved my favourite t-shirt being shredded and lots of barking but eventually they got along wonderfully (or at the very least Hal was tolerated).
 He loves watching the birds outside, climbing everywhere, catnip, and cuddling.
 I love him dearly.

 I volunteered at the Greater Vancouver Zoo, www.gvzoo.com, from 2006-2015 and spent some of my volunteer time working in the Vivarium there.
 I have had the privilege to be able to assist a keeper on occasion with handling and feeding some of the reptiles and other animals, which has given me a greater appreciation for the less furry creatures of the world.
 Admittedly, I was absolutely terrified of snakes and cockroaches when I first started, but I slowly overcame my fears and enjoy handling the snakes now whenever I get a chance.
 The cockroaches were a bit harder for me, and I still consider it a work in progress!
 Some of the more exciting tasks I have helped with over the years include feeding the hippos and grizzly bear.